Giovanni Pernice

 Giovanni Pernice (born 5 September 1990) is an Italian professional dancer based in the United Kingdom, best known for his appearances on the British television show Strictly Come Dancing.
 He is also an Italian Open Latin Dance Champion (2012), and the Guinness World Record holder for Jive kicks and flicks, as well as Charleston swivels.

-His height is 5 foot and 10 inches.
+On 10 June 2024, following "numerous serious complaints" about his behaviour while coaching his dance partners in Strictly, his departure from the show was confirmed by the BBC.

 Early life

-Pernice was born in Sicily, and at the age of 14 he moved to Bologna to concentrate on dance.
+Pernice was born on 5 September 1990 in Palermo Sicily, and at the age of 14 he moved to Bologna to concentrate on dance.
 He chose to become a dancer after watching the British ballroom dance television show Come Dancing.
 Specialising in Latin style, Pernice has won a number of competitions, most notably, the Italian Open Championship in 2012.

 Pernice is a member of the Federazione Italiana Danza Sportiva, part of the World DanceSport Federation, and he competed at Youth and Adult levels between 2007 and 2014.
 Other notable results include coming second place in the International Open Latin in Slovenia in 2014, and wins in other Open competitions in Pieve di Cento, Italy (2011); Ancona, Italy (2011); San Marino (2011) and Sant Cugat del Vallès, Spain (2011).
 His competition dance partners include Erika Attisano (2011–2014) and Alexandra Koldan (2014–2015).